Shicheng-Guo/BIS180L_web/_posts/2017-06-06-Metagenomics.md

 ```
 **Exercise 2:**
 From the OTU summary, look at how many OTUs correspond to each sample ("counts/sample detail").
 Do technical replicates agree with one another?
 At this stage, what conclusions can you draw about the number of OTUs in these samples?

-</br>*Note:* The OTUs actually match 1:1 with the number of sequences per sample ID/barcode (good thing we explored the quality of the data in exercise 1).
+*Note:* The OTUs actually match 1:1 with the number of sequences per sample ID/barcode (good thing we explored the quality of the data in exercise 1).
 This is an artifact of creating the smallest demo data set to use on the Virtual Boxes.
 The OTUs are still representative of the microbial diversity in that sample though.

 As we learned last week, we can rely on the human eye to help pick out patterns based on color.
 We are going to make a heat map of the OTUs per sample.
 The OTU table is visualized as a heat map where each row corresponds to an OTU and each column corresponds to a sample.
 The higher the relative abundance of an OTU in a sample, the more intense the color at the corresponding position in the heat map.
 OTUs are clustered by [UPGMA hierarchical clustering](http://en.wikipedia.org/wiki/UPGMA).
 QIIME indicates the biological classification by prefixing the level for example "p\_" indicates phylum and  "g\_" indicates genus.
 For a refresher on biological classification, view this [helpful wiki page](http://en.wikipedia.org/wiki/Bacterial_taxonomy).

 ```bash
 make_otu_heatmap.py -i otus/otu_table.biom -o otus/OTU_Heatmap.pdf
 ```

+You can view this file by adding it to your git repository and pushing.
+Then open or download it from github onto your PC.

+Alternatively you can use `WinSCP` to transfer data to the lab computers.
+We will try to demo this in class.

 **Exercise 3:**
 Although, the resolution of the y-axis makes it difficult to read each OTU, it is still a valuable preliminary visualization.
 What types of information can you gain from this heat map?
 Are there any trends present at this stage with respect to the various samples?